 - Air Conditioner

 - Power Steering

 New Rapid Latest Update

-Skoda Rapid Variants: It is available in six variants: Rider, Rider Plus, Ambition, Onyx, Style and Monte Carlo.
+Skoda Rapid Variants: Skoda offers the Rapid in six variants: Rider, Rider Plus, Ambition, Onyx, Style, and Monte Carlo.

-Skoda Rapid Features: Skoda offers the sedan with LED DRLs, front fog lamps, electrically adjustable and foldable ORVMs, automatic climate control, push-button start, auto-dimming IRVM, tilt and telescopic steering, height-adjustable driver seat, and a 6.5-inch touchscreen infotainment system with Apple CarPlay, Android Auto and MirrorLink.
+Skoda Rapid Features: Skoda has equipped the sedan with automatic climate control, cruise control, height-adjustable driver seat, and a 6.5-inch touchscreen infotainment system with Apple CarPlay, Android Auto, and MirrorLink.
 The top-spec variants get a new 8.0-inch touchscreen unit.

 |1.0 TSI Ambition999 cc, Manual, Petrol, 18.97 kmpl|

 |1.0 TSI Onyx999 cc, Manual, Petrol, 18.97 kmpl||Rs.10.19 Lakh*|

 |1.0 TSI Ambition AT999 cc, Automatic, Petrol, 16.24 kmpl||Rs.11.49 Lakh*|